 Switching to solar power means clean, renewable energy, and ending your reliance on the grid.
 It also means going through some big lifestyle changes, but it doesn’t have to be a complicated or stressful transition.

-If you are looking to make a smooth transition to solar power in an off-grid situation, one of the things you will want to do is learn how to optimise your solar power system.
+If you are looking to make a smooth transition to solar power in an off-grid situation, one of the things you will want to do is learn how to optimise your power usage.
 Here are some lifestyle changes that you should take into consideration to get the best out of your off-grid solar power systems.

 Be Conscious of What You Use

-- Watch less TV.
+- Watching less TV.

 Use Energy Efficient Items